ladybug-tools/spider/gbxml-viewer/r13/assets/about-gbxml-viewer.md

 ## Mission

+gbXML Viewer is a collection of modular experiments for viewing, examining and validating gbXML files in 3D in your browser.

+Open, view and investigate gbXML files in 3D in your browser with free, open source entry-level JavaScript.

+Objectives

+* Load almost instantly
+* Non-modal interface
+* Fast effective workflow: get things done faster
+* Full interactive 3D

+Features
 * Browse and display numerous building models contained in [gbXML]( https://gbxml.org ) files as easily and as quickly as possible - at no charge
 	* Load via URLs, file dialog box, drag and drop and more
 * View each gbXML file as an interactive 3D building on your computer, tablet and phone